rmarting/spring-cloud-stream-kafka-sample/README.md

 The above configuration properties configure the address of the Kafka server to connect to, and the Kafka topic we use for both the inbound and outbound streams in our code.
 They both must use the same Kafka topic!

-Kafka brokers are defined by a Kubernetes and OpenShift service created by Strimzi when the Kafka cluster is deployed.
-This service, called *cluster-name*-kafka-boostrap exposes 9092 port for plain traffic and 9093 for encrypted traffic.
+Kafka brokers are defined by a Kubernetes or OpenShift service created by Strimzi when the Kafka cluster is deployed.
+This service, called *cluster-name*-kafka-bootstrap exposes 9092 port for plain traffic and 9093 for encrypted traffic.

 The ```contentType``` properties tell Spring Cloud Stream to send/receive our message objects as ```String```s in the streams.